netzkolchose/django-computedfields/docs/manual.rst

-For multiple bulk actions consider using ``update_dependent_multi`` in conjunction with ``preupdate_dependent_multi``, which will avoid unnecessary multiplied updates across the database tables.
+For multiple bulk actions consider using ``update_dependent_multi`` in conjunction with ``preupdate_dependent_multi``, which will avoid unnecessary multiplied updates across affected tables.

 See method description in the API Reference for further details.